 Researchers from The University of Queensland (UQ) and the ARC Center of Excellence for Environmental Decisions (CEED) cite the potential loss to the combined impact of man-made climate change and habitat destruction.

 In the article ‘Vunerability of cloud forest reserves in Mexico to climate change’, published in Nature Climate Change, the team has suggested, as a result of human pressures, of the near-total loss of one of the world’s most delicate ecosystems, the Mexican cloud forest, along with 70 percent of its plant and animal species.

-Lead author of the article, UQ PhD candidate and researcher with the CEED Rocio Ponce-Reyes, explained the conclusion that only about 5557 square kilometres of the area studied would survive to 2080, are a result of an investigation of the specific impact of future global warming on Mexico’s 17,274 sq km of cloud forest.
+Lead author of the article, UQ PhD candidate and researcher with the CEED Rocio Ponce-Reyes, explained the conclusion that only about 5557 square kilometers of the area studied would survive to 2080, are a result of an investigation of the specific impact of future global warming on Mexico’s 17,274 sq km of cloud forest.

 “Cloud forests occur only at certain mid to high altitudes and their species are exceptionally vulnerable to the loss of the cool, moist environment that sustains them,” Ms. Ponce-Reyes said.